Nine-dash line: Media appearances and reactions

 The DreamWorks Animation-Pearl Studio animated film Abominable included a scene with the nine-dash line, which generated controversy in the Philippines, Vietnam and Malaysia although the film was simply depicting maps as sold in China.
 The Philippines and Vietnam banned the film, and Malaysia followed suit after the producers refused to cut the scene.

 In October 2019, an ESPN broadcast used a map that appeared to endorse China's claims to Taiwan and the nine-dash line, causing controversy.

-On 7 November 2019, Vietnam ordered checks for phone brands Huawei And Xiaomi as their maps showed the Nine Dash Line.
+On 7 November 2019, Vietnam ordered checks for phone brands Huawei and Xiaomi as their maps showed the Nine Dash Line.

 On 5 November 2019, Vietnam confiscated some Chinese imported Volkswagen SUVs due to the presence of the Nine Dash Line in the car's navigation system.

 In 2021, Netflix pulled TV series Pine Gap from its Vietnamese service, following an order from the country's Authority of Broadcasting and Electronic Information, as a map with the nine-dash line was briefly shown in two episodes of the series.
-TV series Put Your Head on My Shoulder was also pulled from Vietnam, after the nine-dash line appeared briefly on the ninth episode of the series.
+The TV series Put Your Head on My Shoulder was also pulled from Vietnam, after the nine-dash line appeared briefly on the ninth episode of the series.
 The country's Authority of Broadcasting and Electronic Information released a statement that Netflix had angered and hurt the feelings of the entire people of Vietnam.

 In November 2021, the Movie and Television Review and Classification Board of the Philippines also removed Pine Gap from Netflix, deeming it "unfit for public exhibition" for "violating Philippine sovereignty".

-In March 2022, Vietnam Film Authority banned the movie Uncharted because it contained an image of a nine-dash line map.
+In March 2022, the Vietnam Film Authority banned the movie Uncharted because it contained an image of a nine-dash line map.
 By April 2022, the Philippines followed suit.